In recognition of: Phillis Wheatley

-The Persister: Phillis Wheatley was the first African American woman to publish a volume of poetry.
-Seized from her native West Africa and enslaved in a Boston household, Wheatley’s achievements were a catalyst for the early antislavery movement.
-Subjected to enslavement in her early life, poverty and hardship in her later years, and a consistent lack of support from American society, Wheatley nevertheless continued to publish her poetry until the year of her death.
+The Persister: Phillis Wheatley was the first African-American woman to publish a volume of poetry.
+Seized from her native West Africa home, and enslaved in a Boston household, Wheatley’s achievements were a catalyst for the early antislavery movement.
+Subjected to enslavement in her early life, poverty, and hardship in her later years, as well as facing a consistent lack of support from American society, Wheatley nonetheless continued to publish her poetry for the remainder of her life.
 A dominant feature of this room is the large, deep-set writing desk, a reminder of Wheatley’s ceaseless dedication to her work.
 Recall her spirit of persistence as you craft your own verse at Wellspring.

-The Wheatley Room is available to single residents, and features a single bed, armchair, dresser, bedside table, desk, desk lamp, and desk chair.
+The Wheatley Room is available to single residents only.
+It features a single bed, an armchair, dresser, bedside table, and desk, as well as a desk lamp and desk chair.

 Apr-Oct: $330/week; or $75/1-3 nights.

 **SAVE $20 PER WEEK WHEN BOOKING TWO or more weeks together.